 TDSP to CR

-MOU/EC TDSP to CR
+MOU/EC TDSP to CR, unless otherwise indicated in Retail Market Guide 8.1

 The Functional Acknowledgement (997) transaction set from the receiver of the originating transaction to the sender of the originating transaction, is used to acknowledge the receipt of the originating transaction and indicate whether the transaction passed ANSI X12 validation.
 This acknowledgement does not imply that the originating transaction passed Texas SET validation.
 “CR, TDSP, or ERCOT shall respond with a 997 within 24 hours of receipt of an inbound transaction.”